We are the local planning authority for all land and properties within our executive area.

 Planning permission is approval to start building or altering a building or piece of land.
 There are some developments which don't require it and you can find out more about whether you need planning permission.
 In most cases however you will need to get the relevant planning approval before you can begin.

 Specific Broads-related work which generally requires planning permission includes new piling or quay-headings and the creation of new moorings, cuts and fishing platforms.
-Our design guides on these subjects will give you an idea of what we expect, please read them and return the completed questionnaire.
+Our design guides on these subjects will give you an idea of what we expect.
 Extending a garden into different areas of land like grazing marsh or arable field will also require permission.
 Domestic wind turbines and mooring of residential boats always requires permission.

 More information about planning permission can be found in the Handy Guide to Planning.